Offered for 1 undergraduate or graduate credit.

 Description of Required Resources

-Experts in the area of language disorders in elementary-aged students will give virtual webcast presentations in their areas of expertise during the week of October 7-11, 2013 at www.speechpathology.com.
+Experts in the area of language disorders in elementary-aged students gave virtual webcast presentations in their areas of expertise during the week of October 7-11, 2013 at www.speechpathology.com.
 These presentations will be recorded and archived at www.speechpathology.com.
-You must view each of these courses, either as a live event the week of October 7-11, or as a recorded event:
+You must view each of these recordings:

 The iPad and Elementary Students with Language Disorders